kevoreilly/CAPEv2/docs/book/src/usage/web.rst

     $ python3 manage.py runserver 0.0.0.0:PORT

 You can serve CAPE's web interface using WSGI interface with common web servers:
-Apache, Nginx, Unicorn and so on.
+Apache, Nginx, Unicorn, and so on.
 Please refer both to the documentation of the web server of your choice as well as `Django documentation`_.

 .. _`Django documentation`: https://docs.djangoproject.com/